CudoVentures/cosmos-gravity-bridge/readme.md

 This is done on the module level, where if a validator tries to set itself as orchestrator, and is not in the static valset list, an error is thrown.

+### Fixed events encoding
+To see the changes, compare to this branch: cudos-v0.0.29-base-for-comparing

+We've update encoding of "attestationId" and "model" values while emiting events.

+### Logging
+To see the changes, compare to this branch: cudos-v0.0.29-feature-automatic-creation-of-batches

+In Cudos fork we added additional logging.
+It required adding AccountKeeper and making BankKeeper public.
+Also new methods were added in expected_keepers.go.

+### Added only orchestrator calls limit on some functions
+To see the changes, compare to this branch: cudos-v0.0.29-base-for-comparing

+For security purposes we've added a check for some of the functions (like sumbitBatch) of the GravityBridge contract so that only orchestrators can use them.

 ### Remove redundant code
 We've removed the app folder and some sim setup commands from the cmd folder.
 Also we've moved the scripts from `contrib/local` to `scripts` folder for clarity.
 This was done so that we don't have to update repos and code that we don't actually use.
 We are using only the module part of the original repo.